Edit this page

 field is the only side effect that alters how a developer works on their app before/after prebuild.
 All other changes can be left in place and committed to git to minimize the diff when running prebuild.

-Prebuilding is completely optional and it works great with all tools and services offered by Expo.
-There are existing React Native projects that do not use npx expo prebuild
+Prebuild is optional and works seamlessly with all Expo tools and services.
+For existing React Native projects, where the native projects are managed manually, do not use npx expo prebuild

 Everything offered by Expo including EAS, Expo CLI, and the libraries in the Expo SDK are built to fully support bare React Native projects as this is a minimum requirement for supporting projects using npx expo prebuild